bitrise-io/devcenter/_articles/en/reviews/android-app-bundle-draft.md

 ---
 Creating an Android app bundle with Bitrise is _almost_ the same as generating an APK.
 All you have to do is tweaking a few Step inputs to compile an Android app bundle (.aab) file from your code, then get the bundle signed and deployed to Google Play Store.

-## Generating Android app bundle with Gradle Runner Step
+## Generating Android app bundle

+You can create an Android app bundle with

+### Gradle Runner Step

 Our project scanner detects your code as an Android app and kicks off your first build right away!
 Select the deploy workflow in your Workflow Editor to get a basic workflow.
 Using our build, code signing and deploy steps you can easily configure your workflow to generate an .aab file instead of an APK file.